Spas have finally been given the green light to reopen, but where should you head for the ultimate pamper session this summer?

-As we look to the future, we asked our resident spa expert and founder of Spavellous, Jane Knight, to reveal the best UK spas with outdoor pools and facilities to visit this summer.
+We asked our resident spa expert and founder of Spavellous, Jane Knight, to reveal the best UK spas with outdoor pools and facilities.

 Please check the latest guidelines before visiting any of the spas on this list as some facilities and treatments may not be currently available.